getcodelimit/codelimit/README.md

 Function length is a simple code metric, so simple you can count it by hand.
 Because it's such a simple metric, it's also a (fairly) non-controversial metric.
-Developers typically agree longer functions are harder to maintain.
+Most developers agree longer functions are harder to maintain.
 Also, there's always a refactoring possible to make functions smaller.

-Because function length is such a simple metric many code quality tools measure it.
-But these tools measure a lot more metrics, sometimes so much other metrics that developers are overwhemled and loose focus on the most important metric: function lenght.
+Because function length is such a simple code metric, many code quality tools measure it.
+But these tools measure a lot more metrics, sometimes so much metrics that developers are overwhemled and loose focus on the most important
+metric: function length.

 Code Limit measures one metric: function length.
 Code Limit tries to be the best developer tool for measuring function length.
-By notifying developers when it's time to refactor, Code Limit helps to keep function length under control.
+By notifying developers when it's time to refactor, Code Limit prevents unmaintainable code.

 Let's keep your software maintainable and prevent it from becoming legacy code.
 Start using Code Limit today!